 Dr Gabriel Schreklich, a German doctor working in the US, has perfected a serum that can reanimate dead tissue.
 His wife Schatzi and daughter Kristi are then killed in a car crash.
 One year later.
 A badly injured Mexican woman is rushed into Schreklich’s private clinic.
 Schreklich uses the serum to save the woman’s life and then that of her father after he is killed giving a massive blood transfusion to help his daughter.
 Schreklich also keeps the reanimated bodies of his wife and daughter locked up, although they are now zombies and have become dependant on being fed raw flesh.
 Also in the clinic is Anais, the pregnant wife of Schreklich’s assistant Peter Sturben.
 Anais comes across Schrecklich’s wife and daughter and releases them, unaware of why they are imprisoned.
 However, once released, Schatzi uses the serum to reanimate all of the dead in the hospital, unleashing an onslaught of hungry zombies.

 Night of the Dead “Leben Tod” was the second film from Eric Forsberg, a relative newcomer on the independent genre scene.
-Eric Forsberg has worked in numerous capacities on film and tv but his career as a genre director took off with low-budget genre distributors The Asylum for whom he first directed Alien Abduction (2005), a fine low-budget UFO/alien abduction work with an ingenious twist ending, which was followed by the non-genre Sex Pot (2009) and Mega Piranha (2010), as well as the screenplays for The Asylum’s Snakes on a Train (2006), 30,000 Leagues Under the Sea (2007), War of the Worlds 2: The Next Wave (2008), Age of the Hobbits (2012) and Troy: The Odyssey (2017), as well as Arachnoquake (2012) and Ghost Shark (2013) for other companies.
+Eric Forsberg has worked in numerous capacities on film and tv but his career as a genre director took off with low-budget genre distributors The Asylum for whom he first directed Alien Abduction (2005), a fine low-budget UFO/alien abduction work with an ingenious twist ending, which was followed by the non-genre Sex Pot (2009), Mega Piranha (2010) and Clown (2019), as well as the screenplays for The Asylum’s Snakes on a Train (2006), 30,000 Leagues Under the Sea (2007), War of the Worlds 2: The Next Wave (2008), Age of the Hobbits (2012) and Troy: The Odyssey (2017), as well as Arachnoquake (2012) and Ghost Shark (2013) for other companies.

 Night of the Dead “Leben Tod” is clearly a film that jumps on the fad for revivals of George A. Romero zombie films that we have seen in the last few years with the likes of 28 Days Later (2002), the remake of Dawn of the Dead (2004), Shaun of the Dead (2004), Day of the Dead 2: Contagium (2005), the remake of Day of the Dead (2008), Romero’s own Land of the Dead (2005), Night of the Living Dead 3D (2006), Diary of the Dead (2007) and Survival of the Dead (2009) and the videogame-inspired likes of Resident Evil (2002) and House of the Dead (2003), as well as a great many imitators.
 Plotwise there are a number of similarities between Night of the Dead “Leben Tod” and Day of the Dead 2: Contagium – both use the same idea of a zombie outbreak occurring in a hospital setting – indeed, the lesser-known Night of the Dead “Leben Tod” could actually be considered a much better version of Day of the Dead 2: Contagium.